assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft5.md

     1   PacketType.
         One byte in range 0-127 with the packet type.
         The integer value is 9 for this message.

-    1b  CloseFlag.
-        Set to 1 for this message to indicate end of session.

     7b  Zero.
         Bits set to 0.

+    1b  EosFlag.
+        Always set to 1 for this message to indicate end of session.

     **** A2/Prot ****